Numbness or Pain in the Ball of Your Foot? 3 Steps to Treat Neuromas Naturally

 It turns out I did not have to wait very long at all because the difference was IMMEDIATE.
 My pain was gone.
 Completely and instantaneously gone with the first steps.
 Not even a trace of it was left.
 My short run around the block turned into a couple miles, and I only stopped then because I decided it was best to heed the instructions from Correct Toes about taking time to gradually adjust to wearing them.

-I can't promise that other people with neuromas will experience such an instant success.
+I can't promise that other people with neuromas will experience such an instant success with treatment.
 As Dr. McClanahan mentions in the video above, treating neuromas by these methods can be a slow and gradual process and it could take weeks to see results.
 This is especially true for people who have had neuromas for many years.
 Despite ignoring my neuroma for as long as I did, I was fortunate to deal with it within a few months of its appearance.

 Now, several years later, I rarely feel the pain even when I don't wear Correct Toes or metatarsal pads.
 It will return if I spend a lot of time running on pavement without the toe spacers or pads, but I have learned with experience what I need to do to avoid reaching that point.
 At first, I wore Correct Toes every single day because if I walked down a sidewalk without them then the pain returned immediately.
 After a few months, however, I noticed I could go several days or even weeks before feeling the pain.
 Now I wear them only when running or hiking, and that's enough to keep the pain away the rest of the time.